biospreadr/biospreadr.github.io/content/blog/post-6.md

 ![Updated system](https://media.giphy.com/media/pkynAkQnz64XW9alfp/giphy.gif)

 Some additional error handling was also added this week.
 Specfically, test cases for the suction cup being too far away, no lid on the Petri dish, failure to lift the lid, and dropping the lid were considered.
-The following video demonstrates the 4 error cases.
+The following videos demonstrate the 4 error cases.

 * Too far away: ![Error (1)](https://media.giphy.com/media/qU8wdJGBbBdhmnVcN0/giphy.gif)
 * No lid: ![Error (2)](https://media.giphy.com/media/EG8YZtnVp8ZIqrHBvJ/giphy.gif)